 A Misty Paradise called Gavi; Location of Ordinary Movie

-Gavi, a heaven of Misty Paradise with forests, lakes, water falls, etc, in the Western Ghats, situated in Kerala State, India.
+Gavi, the heaven of Misty Paradise with forests, lakes, waterfalls, etc, in the Western Ghats, situated in Kerala State, India.
 Gavi is re-opening its doors to tourists from December 2018, after the recent floods damaged the infrastructure facilities, including roads and electricity lines.

 Gavi – The Gateway to the World of Wilderness

-Gavi offers unparalleled experience for a tourist.
+Gavi offers an unparalleled experience for a tourist.
 Unadulterated Nature at its best!”

 Tiger, leopards, bear, elephants and many other inhabitants of the beast can be seen on your jungle safari drive to Gavi.
 There are 3 dams and a check dam, on your way to this place from Pathanamthitta town.

-Facilities for Trekking, Bird watching, Wild life watching, etc, are there.
-Tree top accommodation and Boating inside Gavi lake on small Coracles (bowl-shaped boats) are available.
-You may visit the cardamom factories int he area.
-There is a spot from where one can view the world famous Sabarimala temple clearly.
-Local people are involved as guides, cooks, gardeners, etc. That way, they earn their livelihood from nature and became more involved in protecting the nature.
+Facilities for Trekking, Bird watching, Wildlife watching, etc, are there.
+Treetop accommodation and Boating inside Gavi lake on small Coracles (bowl-shaped boats) are available.
+You may visit the cardamom factories in the area.
+There is a spot where one can view the world-famous Sabarimala temple clearly.
+Local people are involved as guides, cooks, gardeners, etc. That way, they earn their livelihood from nature and became more involved in protecting nature.

 The scenic route passes over the Five dams namely; Moozhiyar, Kakki, Anathode, Pampa and Gavi Dams.
-Gavi Kerala Tour package is one among the Best Kerala tourism packages available.
+Gavi Kerala Tour package is one of the Best Kerala tourism packages available.

-Mega Hit Malayayalam Movie Ordinary – Shooting Location
+Mega Hit Malayalam Movie Ordinary – Shooting Location

 How Do I Go to Gavi?

-If you are coming from Pathanamthitta, You have to book Gavi entry pass.
-Entry fee is Rupees 60 per person for Indians.
-Those below 13 years of age does not need entry pass.
+If you are coming from Pathanamthitta, You have to book a Gavi entry pass.
+The entry fee is Rupees 60 per person for Indians.
+Those below 13 years of age do not need an entry pass.
 Foreigners are charged Rupees 120 per person. (revised fare as on last quarter of 2018.)
 Only 100 people are allowed per day.

-Two wheeler entry is prohibited.
-Those who are coming by two wheeler needs to park their vehicles near the Angamuzhy Forest Range Office and go by bus.
+Two-wheeler entry is prohibited.
+Those who are coming by two-wheeler need to park their vehicles near the Angamuzhy Forest Range Office and go by bus.

-Entry for private vehicle is allowed from 8.30 am to 11 am only.
-Entry point is the Ticket Counter at office of Goodrical Forest Range Officer at Angamuzhy (around 45 kilometers from Pathanamthitta).
+Entry for private vehicles is allowed from 8.30 am to 11 am only.
+The entry point is the Ticket Counter at the office of Goodrical Forest Range Officer at Angamuzhy (around 45 kilometers from Pathanamthitta).
 You have to pay the entry fee and get the actual pass, after producing the online booking acceptance details (applicable to those with online entry pass).

 Private Vehicles must cross the Anathode Forest Check post before 2.30 pm on the same day and should leave through Vallakkadavu Check post before 6 pm, the same day.